spinnaker/spinnaker.github.io/guides/user/pipeline/managing-pipelines/index.md

 ## Delete a pipeline

-1. From the pipelines tab, click **Configure** to modify an existing pipeline.
+1. From the **Pipelines** tab, click **Configure** to modify an existing pipeline.
   ![](images/select-configure.png)
 2. Click **Pipeline actions** in the upper right corner, and select **Delete**.
   ![](images/pipeline-actions.png)

-## Edit as JSON
+## Edit a pipeline as JSON

+> **Warning**: the JSON you write here is not validated -- Edit as JSON essentially allows you to modify the pipeline via a free-form textbox. **Be careful!** It is very easy to break the pipeline.

-First, some background: Spinnaker represents pipelines as JSON behind the scenes.
+Spinnaker represents pipelines as JSON behind the scenes.
 Any changes you make to your pipeline using the UI are converted to JSON when Spinnaker saves the pipeline.

 When you use the **Edit as JSON** feature, you are directly editing the payload.
 This can be useful for working around limitations of the UI.
-However, the JSON you write here *is not validated* -- **Edit as JSON** essentially allows you to modify the pipeline via a free-form textbox.
-Be careful!
-It is very easy to break the pipeline.

 In order to edit your pipeline as JSON:

-1. From the pipelines tab, click **Configure** to modify an existing pipeline.
+1. From the **Pipelines** tab, click **Configure** to modify an existing pipeline.
   ![](images/select-configure.png)
 2. Click **Pipeline actions** in the upper right corner, and select **Edit as JSON**.